CodingTea17/pooly/README.md

   - Enter `:observer.start`
   - Once the Observer GUI appears navigate to the "applications" tab, you will be able to observer the hierarchy of running processes.
   - Play around by killing some workers (untagged pids to the far right), worker supervisors (untagged pids adjacent to Pool#Servers), PoolSupervisors, or even the PoolsSupervisor!

+\** There are 4 versions in the book, but I boiled it down to 3.